raheekhandigitalai/LoadRunner-with-Appium-Example/README.md

 ## Adding Dependencies

 In order to run Appium scripts, we need Dependencies to be able to reference during run-time.
-Find a [list of all dependencies here][insert link].
+Find a [list of all dependencies here]([insert link](https://loadrunnerdependencies.s3.us-east-2.amazonaws.com/loadrunner_dependencies.zip)).
-In the Runtime Settings Tab, add the .jar files.
+In the Runtime Settings Tab, add the .jar files:

 ## Adding the Script